Bard: Scotland

 The best-known group of bards in Scotland were the members of the MacMhuirich family, who flourished from the 15th to the 18th centuries.
 The family was centred in the Hebrides, and claimed descent from a 13th-century Irish bard who, according to legend, was exiled to Scotland.
 The family was at first chiefly employed by the Lords of the Isles as poets, lawyers, and physicians.
 With the fall of the Lordship of the Isles in the 15th century, the family was chiefly employed by the chiefs of the MacDonalds of Clanranald.
 Members of the family were also recorded as musicians in the early 16th century, and as clergymen possibly as early as the early 15th century.
 The last of the family to practise classical Gaelic poetry was Domhnall MacMhuirich, who lived on South Uist in the 18th century.

 In Gaelic-speaking areas, a village bard or village poet (bàrd-baile) is a local poet who composes works in a traditional style relating to that community.
 Notable village bards include Dòmhnall Ruadh Chorùna and Dòmhnall Ruadh Phàislig.

 Wales

 A number of bards in Welsh mythology have been preserved in medieval Welsh literature such as the Red Book of Hergest, the White Book of Rhydderch, the Book of Aneirin and the Book of Taliesin.
 The bards Aneirin and Taliesin may be legendary reflections of historical bards active in the 6th and 7th centuries.
 Very little historical information about Dark Age Welsh court tradition survives, but the Middle Welsh material came to be the nucleus of the Matter of Britain and Arthurian legend as they developed from the 13th century.
 The (Welsh) Laws of Hywel Dda, originally compiled around 900, identify a bard as a member of a king's household.
 His duties, when the bodyguard were sharing out booty, included the singing of the sovereignty of Britain—possibly why the genealogies of the British high kings survived into the written historical record.

+A large number of Welsh bards were blind people.